cato2000/cato2000.github.io/_posts/2020-08-31-Research-So-Far.md

 ## Euler's Equations
 Now here are the results for the full Euler Equations solver.

 The first animation shows a simply advecting density wave using a piecewise constant method to reconstruct the interface states.
-Note how quickly the profile goes from a step function to a guassian and then how quickly it dissapates.
+Note how quickly the profile goes from a step function to a gaussian and then how quickly it dissipates.
 ![Euler equation, PCM](/assets/img/2020-post-assets/08-august/euler-advection-PCM.mp4)

 This is the same initial conditions but now we're using Zingales piecewise linear method with MC limited slopes.
-Now how much less dissapative the advection is.
+Now how much less dissipative the advection is.
 ![Euler equation, PLM](/assets/img/2020-post-assets/08-august/euler-advection-PCM.mp4)

 Finally the standard test of any Euler solving code, the Sod shock tube.
 The code reproduces the correct profile with only very small deviations, and this is with only 100 cells.
 With more cells it's even more accurate